 - 8.1 When soiling accidents occur, it is upsetting for the child and should therefore be dealt with sensitively by members of staff.
 Preferably, the child should be attended to by staff with whom he or she is familiar.
 If intimate areas of the child need to be washed there should be more than one member of staff present and permission should be sought from the child to help him or her be cleaned.
-The child should be encouraged to do as much as possible without staff help. - 8.2 The child should be given items of spare clothing.
+The child should be encouraged to do as much as possible without staff help and if they are heavily soiled then a parent should be called to attend to them or pick them up. - 8.2 The child should be given items of spare clothing.
 When practicable, the child's garments can be washed in the school machine, and sent home in a bag with a request for the school garments to be returned to school, washed and ironed, as soon as possible.